aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/auto-fit-columns-in-excel-workbooks/_index.md

 | **folder**            | string  | query    | The folder that contains the workbook.            |
 | **storageName**       | string  | query    | The name of the storage service.                  |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PostAutofitWorkbookColumns) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PostAutofitWorkbookColumns){:rel="noopener noreferrer"} defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to easily access Aspose.Cells web services.
 The following example shows how to call the Cloud API with cURL.